Salem Bicycle Club Bylaws

 g.
 New business, and

 Section 1.
 The President shall appoint the chairperson for standing committees including The Rides Committee, The Outreach and Education Committee, The Membership Committee, The Newsletter Committee, and The Events Committee subject to the ratification by a simple majority of the Board.
 These people shall serve in this capacity at the discretion of the President and may be removed at anytime with the approval of a simple majority of the Board.

 Section 2.
 The Board shall appoint standing and special (ad hoc) committees as the Board deems necessary to carry on the business of SBC.

 Section 3.
 The chairperson of a standing or special (ad hoc) committee shall be responsible for keeping the Board informed as to changes in meetings or affairs of the committee.

 Section 4.
 The President shall be an ex-officio member of all committees except of a Nominating Committee.

-Section 7.
-The number of members to each committee shall be determined by the Board and the chairperson.
+Section 5.
+The membership of each committee shall be determined by the chairperson.